Kong/kong/kong/tools/public/rate-limiting/README.md

 Where `time()` is the value of the current Unix timestamp.

+In addition to sliding window calculations, this library can also be used to provide a fixed window rate limiting implementation.
+By design, fixed window and sliding window calculations are very similar.
+A fixed window calculation simply ignores the value of the previous window.
+An alternative way to imagine this is that, in fixed window calculations, the `weight` associated with the previous window is always `0`.

 Each node in the Kong cluster relies on its own in-memory data store as the source of truth for rate limiting counters.
 Periodically, each node pushes a counter increment for each key it saw to the cluster, which is expected to